Research suggests that internship and study-abroad experiences have a positive effect on the career readiness of first-generation students.

-A manager at Stanford Career Education reflects on their experience, collects thoughts from students, professionals, and educators, and presents resources on how to make your undergraduate experience memorable and meaningful.
+A collection of thoughts from students, professionals, and educators, on how to make your undergraduate career experience memorable and meaningful.

 The best careers, just like the best lives, aren’t linear.

 Be respectful to everyone.
 Don’t be condescending to those without college degrees.
 Anyone at an organization longer than you, has more experience.
 Learn from them.
 Do everything to be helpful.
 Not in your job description?
 Do it anyway.
 If you don’t, there are plenty of candidates for your entry-level job who will continue reading »

 What are you going to do this year to improve YOUR career readiness competencies?